 Intro/methods (200 words)

 A long-standing debate continues between two competing hypotheses for how the domestication of plants and animals (agriculture) spread across the globe.
 Diffusion hypotheses suggest that the ideas and technology necessary for agriculture were shared between neighboring societies, while takeover hypotheses suggest agriculture spread through the forceful displacement of neighboring societies.
-The debate between these two hypotheses remains unsettled because previous efforts to disentangle these mechanisms have relied on subjective interpretations of historical texts and archeological data alone.
+The debate between these two hypotheses remains unsettled because previous efforts to disentangle these mechanisms have relied on subjective interpretations of historical texts and society specific archeological data alone.
 We go beyond those limited data and distinguish between these competing hypotheses using the quantitative tools of spatial ecology, phylogenetic methods, niche reconstruction, and machine learning.

 We test these two hypotheses by comparing the spatial and phylogenetic distribution of known human cultures against 4 types of simulated spatial and phylogenetic models using different mechanisms of idea transmission: inheritance only, inheritance plus diffusion, inheritance plus takeover, or inheritance plus both diffusion and takeover.
 We calculated 11 highly-targeted phylogenetic and spatial statistics from more than 100k replicate simulations for each of those four models.
 A random forest machine-learning algorithm used those summary statistics to classify the one know human cultural history as coming from one of those modeled mechanisms.
 The output from these analyses is a frequency distribution of the number of times the random forest classified the know human history as each of the model types.